mrbshaw/mrbshaw-Python-for-Everybody-Specialization-Certificate/README.md

 7min video- 1.3 Python as a Language.<br>
 Gave a basic introduction about python.
 Learned that python is named after monty python and the flying circus not the snake.
 Because the creates wanted a language to be more fun to use than what was current for the time.<br>
 <br>
-1 hours- Going over notes from videos and finished reading chapter 1 from course ebook.<br>
+1 hour- Going over notes from videos and finished reading chapter 1 from course ebook.<br>
 <br>
 **Week two: 9/14/19 - 2 hours worked on project.
 Stared Week 2 section of course**<br>
 Watched video: Demonstration: Using the python playground- short video about if you don’t have python downloaded on your computer, you can use python playground to run very simple code.
 Watched a couple other videos about installing other programs to use with python, like how we use PyCharm in class.
 Fininshing week 2 section of course.<br>